Introducing PrimeReact v11-alpha 🎉Discover Now

 state.commands.map((cmd) => cmd.text);

-The prop objects include data-scope="terminal" and data-part for styling.
+The prop objects include data-scope="terminal" and a data-part attribute.

 [data-scope='terminal'][data-part='root'] {